-A native of Mexico, Mr. Tristán began his education at San Juan de Sabinas High School, and went to Guatemala with missionaries to study at Berea Bible Institute.
-He studied there for two years and went on to earn a Bachelor of Arts degree in religion from Friends Bible College in Haviland, Kansas.
+A native of Nueva Rosita, Coahuila, México, Rev. Tristán is an elder of the Great Plains Annual Conference.
+He received his high school diploma at the San Juan de Sabinas School in Coahuila, and then went to Guatemala with Quaker missionaries to study at the Berean Bible Institute.
+He studied there for two years before earning a Bachelor of Arts degree in Religion from Barclay College in Haviland, Kansas.
 He later attended Austin Presbyterian Theological Seminary in Austin, Texas, where he earned a Master of Divinity degree.
-Sergio is a licensed local pastor.

-For many years, Sergio worked with Volunteer-In-Mission programs as a translator and facilitator in Mexico, Central America, and Spain.
-Mr. Tristán began serving as Kansas West Conference Hispanic ministry coordinator in October 2006.
-He also served as a local pastor with El Mesias United Methodist Church and Calvary Presbyterian Church, both in Wichita, and Emmanuel/El Buen United Methodist Church in Milwaukee, Wisconsin.
+For many years, Sergio worked with Volunteer-in-Mission programs as translator and facilitator in México, Central America, and Spain.
+He served as a Global Ministries missionary first as Kansas West Conference Hispanic ministry coordinator.
+Prior to this assignment, Rev. Tristán served as a local pastor with El Mesias UMC in Laredo, Texas; as an elder with El Mesias and Calvary Presbyterian Church, both in Wichita, Kansas; and as pastor of Emmanuel/El Buen United Methodist Church in Milwaukee, Wisconsin.

-Raised in a Catholic family, Sergio became involved with Quaker missionaries in his hometown of Nueva Rosita, Mexico.
+Raised in a Catholic family, Sergio become involved with Quaker missionaries in his home town.
 He began his ministry journey when he was invited to do mission with the Quakers in Guatemala.
-He says: “It was when I saw the needs of people in that area of the world--very poor in very sad conditions without God and hope--that God spoke to me that this is my call in mission to witness to others and teach them about the Gospel.”
+He says: “It was when I saw the need of people in that area of the world—very poor in very sad conditions without God and hope.
+God spoke to me, and it is my calling in missions to witness to others and teach them about the Gospel.”

 Beware of internet property rental scams and other similar scams using missionary names.